SharksT/itunes-search-app/README.md

 # Itunes-Music-Store

-#Instal
+# Instal

-npm install
+Clone and install via npm install inside of the folder

-#use
+# How to use

-npm start
+npm start in the folder